-Securitization Through the Convergence of Systems (1798-Present); 1.
+Part I: Securitization Through the Convergence of Systems (1798-Present); 1.
 The Evolution of American Immigration Policy (1798-1945); 2.
 Securitization in the Age of Expansion (1945-1991); 3.
-The Post-Cold War Era (1991-Present); Case Studies 4.
+The Post-Cold War Era (1991-Present); Part II: Case Studies 4.
 The Travel Ban; 5.
 Terrorism, Immigration, and the Border Wall; 6.
 Immigration as a Consequence of Foreign Policy in the Labyrinth of ‘Wars’; Conclusion 7.
 Towards a Global Security; Index

 Wesley S. McCann is a Visiting Assistant Professor of Criminology at The College of New Jersey.
 He has published numerous articles dealing with criminal law and procedure and terrorism, and his current research focuses on issues concerning hate crime and terrorism legislation, the immigrant–crime relationship, and immigration law and policy.